 Content labels: The Maple publishes five primary types of content: a daily newsletter, long-form news stories, explainers, interviews and podcasts.

-Our daily newsletter contains a feature section that typically unpacks 2-3 important recent news stories, sometimes with additional quotes, data or analysis that may not have been noted in reports elsewhere.
+Our daily newsletter contains a feature section that typically unpacks an important issue or news story with original quotes, observations, analysis and/or relevant contextual information.

-The feature section may also note observations, opinions and reactions to a particular news story expressed by public figures with credible knowledge, experience or expertise to speak on a given issue.
+The feature section may also document reactions to a particular news story expressed by public figures with credible knowledge, experience or expertise to speak on a given issue.